clemlak/create-truffle-dapp/README.md

 ## Beta

-Beta version may be installed using
+Beta version may be installed using:

 ```
 npm install -g create-truffle-dapp@beta
 ```

+Some possible future features will be:
+* Migration to Truffle 5
+* Migration to Solidity 0.5.0
+* Vyper support
+* Migration to the new Infura API access
+* Automatic custom Ganache ianstance
+* Preconfigured projects?
+* Solidity flattener
+* Solidity docs generator

 ## Contribute